Fabulous tri-colored Neapolitan Kasutera (Neapolitan Castella) with chocolate, honey, and strawberry flavored cakes baked in a single pan.

 - 2 drops red food coloring

-To serve, cut off edges on three sides except the browned top with a very sharp knife.
-Cut into thick slices using a sawing motion and serve with a cup of tea.
+- To serve, cut off edges on all sides except the top and bottom with a very sharp knife.
+Then cut into thick slices using a sawing motion.

 Finally, the key to a successful kasutera is patience.
 I know it is hard to refrain from eating the cake when it is fresh out of the oven but you will be glad you did.
 Wrap up the cake while still slightly warm and keep it in the refrigerator overnight.
 This finishing touch improves its moistness.
 Some have placed it upside down with no adverse effects while others placed it right side up in the fridge.
 I had the problem of the top of the cake sticking to the parchment paper and so I prefer to place it right side up with the parchment paper loosely covering the top.